Farama-Foundation/ViZDoom/doc/Building.md

 * Boost libraries (tested on 1.54, 1.58, 1.59, 1.61)
 * Python 2.7+ or Python 3+ with Numpy and Boost.Python for Python binding (optional)
 * JDK for Java binding (JAVA_HOME must be set) (optional)
+* LUA 5.1 for Lua binding (optional)

 Additionally, [ZDoom dependencies](http://zdoom.org/wiki/Compile_ZDoom_on_Linux) are needed.

-To get all dependencies (except JDK and Luabind) on Ubuntu execute the following commands in the shell (requires root access):
+To get all dependencies (except JDK) on Ubuntu execute the following commands in the shell (requires root access):
 ```bash
 # ZDoom dependencies
 apt-get install build-essential zlib1g-dev libsdl2-dev libjpeg-dev \